Holly dealt with postpartum anxiety after her first baby was born.

 - Connect with your friends who are also mothers on social media and through text.
 It's easier to be real and kind to each other in these places where you're all very aware of who you're speaking to.

 - Make a weekly FaceTime date with one of your friends to catch up and see how exhausted the other one looks.
+No filters!

 4. Utilize Aromatherapy

 I know there's a lot of controversy over who has the best oils, but in the end I just need something that calms me and brings me back to my center.
 I can't afford to spend $30 on a little bottle of oil, because I go through this stuff quickly.
-I like Nature's Truth oils because you can just run into Target or order them off from Amazon and they have nice blends like "Peace" blend that actually does bring me peace. this
+I like Nature's Truth oils because you can just run into Target or order them off from Amazon and they have nice blends like this "Peace" blend that actually does bring me peace.

 Using Aromatherapy as a Form of Meditation